How to Keep Wasps Away from You and Your Home

 Keep Wasps Away from Your Pool

-Grow plants that repel wasps
+Plants that repel

 Use homemade wasp traps